Salt Lake Temple: Temple construction and dedication

 Sandstone was originally used for the foundation.
 During the Utah War, the foundation was buried and the lot made to look like a plowed field to prevent unwanted attention from federal troops.
 With the outbreak of the American Civil War in 1861, the troops were called away by December.
 In the spring, when the foundation was uncovered to continue work, it was discovered that many of the foundation stones had cracked, making them unsuitable to hold the weight of the massive temple.
 Although not all of the sandstone was replaced, the inadequate sandstone was replaced.
 The walls are quartz monzonite (which has the appearance of granite) from Little Cottonwood Canyon, 20 mi southeast of the temple site.
 Oxen transported the quarried rock initially, but as the Transcontinental Railroad neared completion in 1869 the remaining stones were carried by rail at a much faster rate.

 During the construction, the temple grounds were seized by the US Marshal as a result of the Edmunds–Tucker Act of 1886.
-It was later returned to the Latter-day Saints.
+It was later returned to the church.